awsdocs/amazon-eventbridge-user-guide/doc_source/eb-saas-furls.md

 1. Enter a name for the stack\.

-1. Under parameters, verify that the correct event bus is listed, then enter the **GitHubWebhookSecret** that you created in Step 1\.
+1. Under parameters, verify that the correct event bus is listed, then specify a secure token for the **GitHubWebhookSecret**\.
+For more information on creating a secure token, see [Setting your secret token](https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks#setting-your-secret-token) in the GitHub documentation\.

 1. Under **Capabilities and transforms**, select each of the following:
    + **I acknowledge that AWS CloudFormation might create IAM resources\.**